A different model

 Part of serving our clients is managing the types of litigation in which we involve ourselves.
-We also closely monitor the engagements we accept, and solicit, to avoid conflicts.
+We also closely monitor the engagements we accept and solicit, to avoid conflicts.
 Consistency and expectations matter, to us and our clients.

 We have a record of solving our clients’ problems by redefining them.
-Throughout their careers, our partners have created ground-breaking solutions, and achieved results, through changing paradigms.
+Throughout their careers, our partners have created ground-breaking solutions, and achieved results by altering paradigms.
 Philippe Selendy transformed Fannie Mae’s and Freddie Mac’s massive losses on residential mortgage-backed securities into what the American Lawyer called a “litigation assault” on eighteen of the world’s largest banks, collecting $25 billion in settlements and trial verdicts.
 Faith Gay challenged the longstanding, deceptive practice of plaintiffs in mass torts litigation joining baseless parties or claims to avoid federal diversity jurisdiction.
-She convinced an en banc panel of the Fourth Circuit, in a case the American Lawyer called “a big deal” to the mass torts defense bar, that federal courts have the power to vacate orders remanding cases to state court if there is evidence that the remands are obtained by fraud.
+She convinced an en banc panel of the Fourth Circuit, in a case The American Lawyer called “a big deal” to the mass torts defense bar, that federal courts have the power to vacate orders remanding cases to state court if there is evidence that the remands are obtained by fraud.
 Our lawyers achieved these and other results by using law creatively to re-cast our clients’ problems and find pathways to opportunity, and by executing our strategies with discipline and flair.

 Commitment to the public interest